Please call the pharmacy to inquire about store hours or delivery service as they may have changed.

 Ask your pharmacist about pain relieving medication.
 If the pain persists despite taking pain medication, it is important to see your doctor again to reassess the treatment.

-Vaccination is the best way to protect yourself against shingles and it is recommended for everyone, age 60 and over, and for some people age 50 and over who are at greater risk of complications.
+Vaccination is the best way to protect yourself against shingles and it is recommended for everyone, aged 50 years ago.

 There are two shingle vaccines available in Canada.
 One is a live vaccine with a weakened version of the virus, and requires one injection.
-It is suitable for patients with a normal immune system age 60 and older, although it may be used in patients aged 50 and older.
+It is suitable for healthy patients 50 and older, although it may be used in patients aged 50 and older.
 The second is a non-living vaccine made of a dead virus component, and requires a second injection two to six months later.

 Your health care provider will discuss with you the pros and cons of each vaccine and recommend the vaccine best suited to your needs and health conditions.

-Check with your pharmacist if the shingles vaccine is available free of charge in your province, and if your pharmacy offers vaccination services.
+Check with your pharmacist can administer shingles vaccine.
 It may also be paid for by your private drug insurance plan.

 [UNIPRIX] - The information contained herein is provided for informational purposes only and is not intended to provide complete information on the subject matter or to replace the advice of a health professional.
 This information does not constitute medical consultation, diagnosis or opinion and should not be interpreted as such.
 Please consult your health care provider if you have any questions about your health, medications or treatment.